OceanVision/ocean/don_corleone/README.md

   don machine)

 ### Running

-`python run_node.py` should run node accordingly to the configuration file.
+`sudo -E python2 run_node.py` should run node accordingly to the configuration file.
 If it is a master it will run the master service.
 And for every configuration it will register to the master responsibilities.

+-E option in sudo preserves environment.
+It is very important !

 ### Fetching configuration